 Why This Problem Matters

-In modern production and enterprise contexts, complex assemblies comprise a constellation of autonomous agents, orchestration services, data pipelines, and decision loops.
-Throughput is not a single metric but an emergent property of end-to-end flow: the rate at which orders, tasks, or cognitive intents traverse the system while maintaining fidelity, safety, and policy compliance.
-When bottlenecks appear, they can propagate across domains: a slow sensor feed delays a planning agent, which delays a fulfillment hook, which in turn stalls downstream optimization loops.
-The result is degraded service levels, increased latency budgets, and higher operational risk.
-In such environments, traditional static capacity planning falls short because it cannot account for dynamic policy changes, model updates, distribution of compute across edge and cloud, or the non deterministic timing of agent decisions.
+In modern production and enterprise contexts, complex assemblies comprise autonomous agents, orchestration services, data pipelines, and decision loops.
+Throughput is an emergent property of end-to-end flow: the rate at which orders traverse the system while preserving fidelity, safety, and policy compliance.
+When bottlenecks appear, they can propagate across domains: a slow sensor feed delays a planning agent, which delays a fulfillment hook, which then stalls downstream optimization loops.
+The result is degraded service levels, longer latency budgets, and higher operational risk.
+Traditional static capacity planning cannot account for dynamic policy changes, model updates, or the distribution of compute across edge and cloud.

 Technical Patterns, Trade-offs, and Failure Modes